 During interviews one randomly selected actively fishing person per party was interviewed.
 This individual was asked a series of questions relating to residence, number in party, length of stay, time spent fishing, whether a boat was used, type of gear used, and primary species being sought.
-Fishermen were asked how many of each species were caught, released and/or kept and if any of these fish had tags and if so the type, color, and number on the tag.
+Fishermen were asked how many paddlefish were caught, released and/or kept and if any of these fish had tags and if so the type, color, and number on the tag.
 When tagged paddlefish were caught, the fisherman was provided with the original tagging location, date, and weight of the fish.
 In addition, if fishermen released a paddlefish they were asked the reason for the release to determine if size-selective harvest was occurring.

-When possible, harvested fish were measured to the nearest 0.1-inch and 0.01-pound.
-Eye-fork (body) length measurements were taken for paddlefish and fork-length measurements for sturgeon.
-Age samples consisting of jaws, spines, scales, or otoliths were collected from all harvested fish.
+When possible, eye-fork (body) length measurements and weight were taken for harvested paddlefish.
+Jaws were also taken for ageing purposes (with anglers consent).
 These samples were then sent to the University of Idaho for aging.